 I felt like we moved.
-I had boxes, bags and bins of stuff sitting everywhere.
+I had boxes, bags, and bins of stuff sitting everywhere.
 Buying a new camper and selling our old one on the same day meant I needed to pack, unpack, and get organized fast.
 There was a great deal of work to do but instead of seeing the clutter, I concentrated on getting organized fast.

 We’re transitioning to full-time RV living so getting organized has never been so important in our family.
-You may not have recently moved or be downsizing like we are, but the stuff you have piled up around you can be organized.
+You may not have recently moved or been downsizing like we are, but the stuff you have piled up around you can be organized.
 Really, it can.
 You can get organized fast with these tips and tricks:

 #1 – Reduce, reuse, recycle

 I remember this catchy phrase from elementary school.
 It was meant as a way to introduce us to the idea of recycling garbage, but I think it’s valid when we’re getting organized too.
 Reduce by eliminating unnecessary, broken or half-working items.
 Reuse by repurposing.
 Look at things with fresh eyes and see how you can turn an unused item into something different and usable.
 Recycle by donating or selling off what you don’t want.
 Tax breaks and extra cash are a nice bonus to the reduced clutter in your home.